stephensxu/couchfoodie/README.md

 * Guest may see allowed Reservation
 * Guest may include a message in the reservation
 * Guest may include date and time for their reservation
+* Exact address and email address will only be exchanged between host and guest AFTER approval of reservation